adityanaag3/lwc-oss-oauth/README.md

 The Salesforce Data Model for the app is created using the first 3 units of the Trailhead Project [Access Salesforce Data with Lightning Web Components Open Source](https://trailhead.salesforce.com/content/learn/projects/access-salesforce-data-with-lightning-web-components-open-source/create-a-salesforce-environment).

+## Logout Variations

+The logout functionality is implemented in 2 different ways

+1. Logging out of the app, doesnt log you out of your active Salesforce session.
+The code for this is present in the `master` branch
+1. Logging out of the app also logs you out of your active Salesforce session.
+The code for this is present in the `single-logout` branch.

 ## Using the app

 1. Create a connected app in your Salesforce Org, and add `http://localhost:3001/oauth2/callback` to the list of Callback URLs.